drdoctr/doctr/README.rst

    # This is the script to build the docs on travis, then deploy
    script:
      - set -e
-     - pip install sphinx doctr
+     - pip install doctr
      - cd docs
      - make html
      - cd ..
-     - doctr deploy .
+     - doctr deploy . --built-docs path/to/built/html/

 See `the travis config file
 <https://github.com/drdoctr/doctr/blob/master/.travis.yml>`_ used by Doctr itself for example.